luis123-tec/Library_proyect/README.md

 Register new books: Include title, author, genre, stock quantity, and price.
 Update inventory: Modify the stock quantity when books are sold or new copies are added.
 Search for books: By title, author, or genre.
-Also it will not be limited by books, but other different media pieces
+Also it will not be limited by books, but other different media pieces can be added.

 This project is significant because it addresses a real problem: efficient inventory management.
 A good inventory system is important so customers can have all the necesary information on the books they want.